FayElhassan/Fayelhassan.github.io/_portfolio/portfolio-1.md

 I meticulously tracked my experiments using custom logging and TensorBoard to ensure reproducibility and analysis of results.
 The code for this groundbreaking project can be found [here](https://github.com/fayelhassan/GreenhouseRL).

-#To delve into the technical nitty-gritty and to share my findings, I authored an article submitted to the Journal of Precision Agriculture.
-You can find the #article [here](https://link-to-your-article).

 Moreover, I extended my work into a blog post aimed at a broader audience, covering the basics of Reinforcement Learning, the greenhouse simulation, and the real-world implications of the research.
 You can read the blog post [here](https://medium.com/@YourUsername/optimizing-greenhouses-with-rl-algorithms-ppos-a2c-and-sac).
 '''